A mean field game approach to equilibrium consumption under external habit formation: Introduction

-In this paper, we revisit these two types of external habit formation preferences, however, from the relative performance and mean field game perspective.
-We aim to investigate the equilibrium consumption behavior with a continuum of agents when each agent focuses on the investment on the individual stock or asset class.
-In particular, we will first study the equilibrium consumption as a mean field game problem when the market is populated by infinitely many heterogenous agents.
-We then establish some connections to the model with $n$ agents by providing the approximation to the Nash equilibrium when $n$ is sufficiently large.
-In sharp contrast to the aforementioned studies on equilibrium consumption under external habit formation, we will not characterize the excessive return of the risky asset as the equilibrium output (see, for example, \cite{Abel90}, \cite{detemple1991}, \cite{Abel99}).
-Instead, we regard the external habit formation as the relative performance benchmark and examine the associated $n$-player game and mean field game (MFG) in the same spirit of \cite{lacker2019} and \cite{lacker2020}.
-We can then take advantage of the tractability in the mean field game formulation when the influence of each agent on the population is negligible; see \cite{huang2006large} and \cite{lasry2007mean} and many subsequent studies.
-In each problem with linear habit formation and multiplicative habit formation respectively, we can obtain one mean field equilibrium in an elegant analytical form, allowing us to investigate some impacts by model parameters and the external consumption habits and discuss some new and interesting financial implications.
-Moreover, we can further construct the approximate Nash equilibrium in the model with $n$ agents using the simple mean field equilibrium with the explicit order of approximation error, which can reduce the dimensionality significantly in the practical implementation of the $n$-player game.
+(i) In contrast to conventional studies on equilibrium consumption under external habit formation preferences, we do not characterize the excessive return of the risky asset as the equilibrium output (see, for example, \cite{Abel90}, \cite{detemple1991}, \cite{Abel99}).
+Instead, we regard the external habit formation as the relative performance benchmark and choose to study the associated $n$-player game and MFG in the same spirit of \cite{lacker2019} and \cite{lacker2020}.
+We differ the equilibrium from the excessive return in order to avoid the additional technicality in verifying the consistency condition, which usually also requires the market clearing assumption.
+In the mean-field model with infinitely many agents, it is more natural to consider the aggregate habit formation process to define and verify the NE condition.
+We therefore can take advantage of the tractability in the MFG formulation when the influence of each agent on the population is negligible; see \cite{huang2006large} and \cite{lasry2007mean}.
+In each MFG problem, we can notably obtain one mean field equilibrium in the analytical form, allowing us to investigate some impacts on the equilibrium consumption by model parameters and the competition nature from external habit preference.